hayesmaker/generator-rizzla/README.md

 ### Features

-- [PixiJS v4](http://www.pixijs.com/) Canvas and WEBGL Rendering Engine
+- [PixiJS v6](http://www.pixijs.com/) Canvas and WEBGL Rendering Engine
 - [Babel](https://babeljs.io/) for compiling ES6 niceness and JS modules back to ES5 which browsers can run.
-- [Webpack 4](https://webpack.js.org/) for bundling code and assets and hot reloads (hot reloading is as cool as it sounds)
+- [Parcel v2](https://parceljs.org/) The zero configuration build tool including hot reload
 - [Jest](https://jestjs.io/) for delightful unit testing.
 Machete Don't test?
 He really really should, and so should you!

 ### Install